“If you always do what you’ve always done, you’ll always get what you’ve always got.”

 Don’t overlook your other communications tactics.
 Are you reaching people where and when they want to be reached?
 Are all your communications on brand?
 If your brand has changed, have your communications kept pace?
 Do they look and read like they came from the same organization, or are they all over the place?
 Set aside anything that isn’t up to par until you can fix it.

 By now, you may be muttering, “I have a business to run!
-When am I going to get this done?”
+When am I supposed to get this done?”
 Fair question.
 Take responsibility, or make a team member responsible.
 If there’s no one who can handle this, get help.
 Strong, effective communications are too important to your business to let this slide.

 Remember what Henry Ford said.
 Don’t continue to do what you’ve always done and expect a different result.
 Resolve to step up your communication strategy and tactics in the new year, and you’ll reap the rewards.